Lymph node: Cells

 In the lymphatic system a lymph node is a secondary lymphoid organ.
 Lymph nodes contain lymphocytes, a type of white blood cell, and are primarily made up of B cells and T cells.
 B cells are mainly found in the outer cortex where they are clustered together as follicular B cells in lymphoid follicles, and T cells and dendritic cells are mainly found in the paracortex.

 There are fewer cells in the medulla than the cortex.
 The medulla contains plasma cells, as well as macrophages which are present within the medullary sinuses.
+In case of diseases like cancer, macrophages within the lymph nodes may play pro-cancerous role by deleting anticancer T cells e.g., PD-L1+ macrophages in lymph nodes, facilitated by anticancer vaccines, can directly delete CD8+ T cells via extrinsinc apoptotic signalling.

 As part of the reticular network, there are follicular dendritic cells in the B cell follicle and fibroblastic reticular cells in the T cell cortex.
 The reticular network provides structural support and a surface for adhesion of the dendritic cells, macrophages and lymphocytes.
 It also allows exchange of material with blood through the high endothelial venules and provides the growth and regulatory factors necessary for activation and maturation of immune cells.